kyng-cytro/S-Social/README.md

-# S-Social
+# 💥 S-Social

-S-Social is a mini social media built with Nuxt.js, Vue.js, TypeScript, TRPC, and Prisma.
-It aims to provide nothing 🤣 i just figured why not test out TRPC & Prisma
+S-Social is a mini social media 💻 built with Nuxt.js, Vue.js, TypeScript, TRPC, and Prisma 🚀.
+It aims to provide nothing 🤣 i just figured why not test out TRPC & Prisma 🤓

-**Disclaimer: S-Social is probably unsecured and vulnerable, so use it at your own risk! 🤣🤣**
+**Disclaimer: S-Social is probably unsecured and vulnerable, so use it at your own risk! 🚨💥**

-## Features
+## 📚 Features

-- User registration and login
+- User registration and login 🔐
-- Creating, editing, and deleting posts
+- Creating, editing, and deleting posts 📝
-- Viewing user profiles and their posts
+- Viewing user profiles and their posts 👥
-- Simple and easy-to-use interface
+- Simple and easy-to-use interface 💻

-## Getting started
+## 🚀 Getting started

 To get started with S-Social, you will need to have Node.js and npm (or yarn) installed on your machine.